The name of the partnership shall be the East Belfast Area Learning Community (EBALC).

 A Chairperson and Vice Chairperson will be elected by each of the Groups and should retain the roles for two academic years.

-Any Co-ordinator or Support Officer appointed by the Steering Group will attend all group meetings as Secretary.
+Any Co-ordinator or Support Officer appointed by the Steering Group will attend group meetings as Secretary, as required.

 The Co-ordinator and Chairperson will ensure that meetings are convened as agreed and that agendas are issued in advance of meetings and minutes maintained.